-According to Google Trends, the search term “Generative AI” has seen a notorious spike in interest since the beginning of the year, which means that it is clearly a very hot topic in today’s world, with impacts across all sectors of society.
-(Have you seen the news that NVIDIA – the main GPU player in the market – briefly reached a 1 trillion dollar valuation?
-Source: Reuters )
+According to Google Trends, the search term “Generative AI” has seen a notable spike in interest this year.
+This trend indicates that Generative AI is a hot topic today, impacting all sectors of society.
+For example, did you notice that NVIDIA, the main GPU player, briefly reached a valuation of $1 trillion?
+(Source: Reuters)

-In this article, I will offer you an explanation of the main buzzwords related to Generative AI and how they relate with each other, an overview of the current Generative AI offers in Google Cloud Platform, and some resources that you can use in your own learning journey.
+In this article, I will explain the main buzzwords related to Generative AI in business and how they connect.
+Additionally, I will provide an overview of the current Generative AI offerings in Google Cloud Platform.
+Lastly, I will share resources for your learning journey.

-Artificial Intelligence (AI) refers to the field of study related to intelligent systems (systems that simulate human knowledge) that don’t need explicit programming to derive knowledge.
-We should think of AI as we think of Chemistry, Physics or History.
+Artificial Intelligence (AI) refers to the study of intelligent systems that simulate human knowledge.
+Importantly, these systems do not need explicit programming.
+We should think of AI similarly to Chemistry, Physics, or History.

-Machine Learning (or ML) refers to a particular branch of AI where intelligent systems derive knowledge from patterns in the underlying data.
-Other well-known branches of AI are (but not limited to) Optimization, Computer Vision and Robotics.
+Machine Learning (ML) is a branch of AI where systems derive knowledge from patterns in data.
+Other well-known branches include Optimisation, Computer Vision, and Robotics.

-Deep Learning (or DL) refers to a subset of ML models whose structure is based on Artificial Neural Networks.
-Other subsets of ML models that are very well known include (but not limited to) tree-based models (such as Random Forests or XGBoost) or clustering methods.
+Deep Learning (DL) refers to a subset of ML models based on artificial neural networks.
+Other subsets include tree-based models and clustering methods.

 How can you use Generative AI models in GCP?

-Earlier in May of this year, Google Cloud Platform made available in preview it’s Generative AI Studio featured on TechRadar by Devoteam inside Vertex AI.
+In May of this year, Google Cloud Platform previewed its Generative AI Studio.
+This feature appeared on TechRadar by Devoteam inside Vertex AI.
 Google defines Generative AI Studio as “a Google Cloud console tool for rapidly prototyping and testing generative AI models.”
-[1] This means that you don’t need to develop your own Generative AI models from scratch (which can be quite a complex task, not to mention time-consuming), and you can start experimenting and prototyping within GCP with Google’s pre-trained models to assess if a given approach is truly right for your use case.
+Consequently, you don’t need to develop your own Generative AI models from scratch.
+Instead, you can experiment and prototype within GCP using Google’s pre-trained models.

-Currently, inside Generative AI Studio you can find two main usage scenarios:
+Currently, Generative AI Studio offers two main usage scenarios:

-With these pre-trained models, you can solve several recurrent tasks such as Sentiment Analysis, Contract Analysis, or even create a chat agent that is able to automatically summarise previous interactions and create follow-up lists.
-You can also fine-tune these pre-trained models to the specific needs of your use cases, without the need of recreating the whole model from scratch.
+With these pre-trained models, you can solve various recurring tasks, including sentiment analysis and contract analysis.
+Moreover, you can create a chat agent that summarises interactions and generates follow-up lists.
+You can also fine-tune these pre-trained models to meet your specific needs without recreating the entire model.

-It is also available in the preview of the new Model Garden, which contains several foundational models that are enterprise-ready and task-specific.
-You can find first-party models directly created by Google (such as PaLM 2), open-source models (such as BERT) that are trusted in the community and, in the future, Google hopes to make available third-party models as well.
+The preview of the new Model Garden features foundational models that are enterprise-ready and task-specific.
+You can find first-party models created by Google, such as PaLM 2, and open-source models like BERT.
+Additionally, Google plans to make third-party models available in the future.

-Since Generative AI is becoming widely available and is such a hot topic, Google offers a learning path to help you acquire new skills in this field at no cost.
+As Generative AI becomes widely available and remains a hot topic, Google offers a free learning path to help you acquire new skills.

-You can find the Generative AI Learning Path here, and it covers topics such as (but not limited to):
+You can find the Generative AI Learning Path here, covering topics such as:

 - Large Language Models